jacodetunde/UFOs/README.md

 More so, the user has the flexibility to filter the table based on the country, state, shape, city, and/or date, depending on the goals of the users.
 ![ufo_sighting3.png](ufo_sighting3.png)
 ## Summary
+Despite how responsive and intuitive this website is, it is just one page website.
+Also, it has no additional links for references.